The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 Styling Guidelines for Leaders

-We vary expression on purpose.
+Expression is varied on purpose.
 An approachable smile for LinkedIn.
 A more neutral or serious look for financial press.
 A slight lean or seat change for thought-leadership uses.
 Same person, different contexts.

 Real-World Example